zhongtiff/CSE110_LAB1/index.md

 - [x] Paddleboarding at Coronado
 - [ ] Cowles mountain hike

 This is a growing list, so please let me know if there are any other things I should add to my bucketlist!
+Feel free to contact me at tzhong@ucsd.edu.